jhackwell/rito/README.md

 var client = new rito.Client({key: <key>, base: 'api.pvp.net'}, require('https'));
 ```

-Register the "champion" endpoint at version 1.2.
+Register an endpoint at a specific version -- this ensures you'll always know which version of which
+endpoint your application depends on!

 You only need to register whatever endpoints you need -- this is an ideal thing to have in your
 configuration somewhere.

-These are all defined in /api/generated/api.json
+All endpoints and their associated routes are defined in /api/generated/api.json
 ```js
 client.use('champion', '1.2', err, res);
 ```